 - The PCF should generate URSP based on Temporary network slices related information stored in the UDR.
 UE can be aware of the validity timer of the slice or applicable area of the service in the validation criteria in URSP and manage the PDU Sessions for the related S-NSSAI accordingly based on the current design as described in clause 6.6.2.3 of TS 23.503 [12].

-Option 4: AMF is configured with S-NSSAI availability policies that the AMF sends to the UE:

-- Availability validity can be time and location.
-The UE uses the policies and when the availability are not valid, the UE considers the S-NSSAI to be 1) not registered or 2) registered while no UP are allowed to be activated based on information in the received policy.

-Editor's note: It is FFS which option are adopted for normative work.

 NOTE: Temporary network slices does not mean that the network slices are decommissions and created as per the timing information, but the network slices are not meant to be available for use by the UE.

 For the graceful and gradual termination aspect: